sofiasheikh05/Printability_Map_Framework/README.md

 Computes all parameters needed for inputs to the Eagar-Tsai thermal model, including dimensionless parameters such as B and p in Ref 1, for the scaled E-T model.
 This marks the last function that calculates all needed to run any E-T thermal models.

 ### 3. `scaled_ET`
 It implements the scaled E-T model referred to in Ref.
-2. It reduces the time needed to implement the E-T analytical thermal model.
-However, there are some constraints involved with using the scaled model, which I would refer users to read about before using it.
+2, reducing the time needed to implement the E-T analytical thermal model.
+However, there are some constraints involved with using the scaled model, which I would recommend users read about before using it.

 ### 4. `ET-NN`
 Implements the pre-trained ET-NN model discussed in the published article associated with this GitHub repository.
 Inputs are retrieved from the calculated thermal properties and the user-defined values for process parameters.